Château Olivier Pessac-Léognan rouge 2019 - Grand Cru Classé de Graves (Magnum)

 Food and wine pairings

-Enjoy with a leg of lamb flavored with thyme, game, or roasted red meats.
+Enjoy it with a thyme-scented leg of lamb, game, or roasted red meat

 Bettane & Desseauve